bluraniec/devwks1827/README.md

 IT’S A NIGHTMARE!!
 But it might happen...

 #### Is there a solution?
 NSO!

 In this lab we're going to help Carl with his task using NSO - Network Services Orchestrator.

+<h4 align="center"> IMPORTANT! <br> <br> This LAB shows only an example of a non-complex Network Automation problem.
+It's purpose is to show you all mechanisms that you can re-use later on as per your need/scenario! </h4>

+---
 <h4 align="center">[1/9]</h4>
 <h4 align="center"> <a href="/readme/1.md"> What is NSO? :arrow_right: </a> </h4>